 Instead, because the majority of points in doubles are short, practice the first several shots of the point most.

 Action: Spend 70% of your practice time working on the serve, return, and the first shot after each of those.
 That is where doubles matches are won!

 I wrote about this in my lesson on Nadal’s practice strategy.

 It’s important in practice to experiment and try new things.
 Especially trying things that you’re uncomfortable with.

 When I return, I always start 1-2 steps behind the baseline.
-But when you watch the pro’s on TV, they often change up where they return from (Nadal started this I think).
+But when you watch the pros on TV, they often change up where they return from.